SonalPinto/kronos/docs/arch_overview.md

 ## Write Back

 The final stage of the Kronos core is responsible for quite a bit of work.
 Aside from writing back results to the integer registers, and branching conditionally or not, it also sequences memory access operations (data load/store) and Control-Status Register (`CSR`) operations.
 And, catches exceptions and responds to interrupts.
 Register write backs can be either the result of an instruction, some data loaded from the memory, or data read from the CSR.
 When a branch occurs, the entire pipeline is flushed.
+The data memory interface is also a synchronous **Wishbone** master.